afragen/git-updater/README.md

 * __committish__ - Specify a particular tag, branch or commit for the update.
 If nothing is specified, it defaults to "master".
 * __tag__ - An alias for the committish attribute.

-When using the REST API for updating themes or plugins, you need to specify at least the `key` attribute, as well as one of the attributes `plugin` or `theme`.
+When using the RESTful endpoints for updating themes or plugins, you need to specify at least the `key` attribute, as well as one of the attributes `plugin` or `theme`.
 All other attributes are optional.

 ## Extended Naming